yash91989201/my-hashnode-blogs/clneukgb700020al9ascighro.md

 In today's blog, we learned how to programmatically share resources between a local machine and an S3 bucket.
 In the upcoming blog, we will explore RDS, a Managed Relational Database Service by AWS.

-If you found this blog valuable, please consider liking and sharing the article.
+If you learnt something new today, please consider liking and sharing the blog.